alex-eleva/shiny-octo-fortnight/rules.md

 ## How we will assign (and reassign) tasks

-We will assign tasks in the groupchat containing all of the members.

 ## How will we will track progress (and follow-up) on completion of tasks
+We will track progress by setting goals and making sure everyone is on the same page as far as completion of the assignment.

 ## How will will communicate difficulties with a task assigned to us

-We will message each other in a text group chat to communicate difficulties.
-Others will be able to respond to the message and help out with information.

 ## How we will back up each other to ensure that deadlines are not missed